 Majestic Ventura Theatre, Music venue in downtown Ventura, United States

-The venue was designed in 1928 by architects Lewis Arthur Smith and Robert E. Power Studios, drawing inspiration from a Castilian opera house.
-It is listed on the National Register of Historic Places and reflects the architectural ideals of that era.
+The building was designed in 1928 by Lewis Arthur Smith and Robert E. Power Studios, who modeled it after a Castilian opera house.
+It has since been listed on the National Register of Historic Places, which recognizes its architectural value within the region.

 The community of curious travelers